-- Drilling ahead resumed following successful setting of liner and confirmation of iisolation of high-pressure zones

 -- Shipping delays have led to a shortage of drilling supplies requiring drilling operations to be temporarily suspended.
 This time will be used to conduct necessary maintenance work on the rig and allow key personnel to rotate off.

 -- Planning work commenced to redrill the shallow section (Amistad) of Alameda-1, where oil and gas pay was identified.
 Mapping work on this section continues.

-SYDNEY, AUSTRALIA (12 OCTOBER 2021) Melbana Energy Limited (ASX: MAY) (Melbana) is pleased to report the following update on the progress of the Alameda-1 exploration well being drilling in Block 9 PSC, onshore Cuba.
+Melbana Energy Limited (ASX: MAY) (Melbana) provides the following update on the progress of the Alameda-1 exploration well being drilled in Block 9 PSC, onshore Cuba.

 For more information, download the attached PDF.